aragon/osx/packages/contracts/docs/osx/01-how-it-works/02-framework/01-dao-creation/index.md

 as well as an array of `PluginSettings` containing `PluginSetup` contract references and respective setup data for the initial set of plugins to be installed on the DAO.

-The `DAOFactory` create the `DAO` in four steps and interacts with the `DAORegistry` and being also part of the aragonOSx framework:
+The `DAOFactory` create the `DAO` in four steps and interacts with the `DAORegistry` and being also part of the Aragon OSx framework:

-1. Creates a new DAO by deploying an [ERC-1967](https://eips.ethereum.org/EIPS/eip-1967) proxy pointing to the latest aragonOSx `DAO` impelementation and becomes the initial owner.
+1. Creates a new DAO by deploying an [ERC-1967](https://eips.ethereum.org/EIPS/eip-1967) proxy pointing to the latest Aragon OSx `DAO` impelementation and becomes the initial owner.

 2. Registers the new contract in the [`DAORegistry`](#daoregistry).